Clones of pigmented words and realizations of special classes of monoids: Construction of quotients

-Since $\phi_k$ is a $\PSymbol$-symbol for $\Equiv_{\phi_k}$, $\Inc_k$ admits the realization described by Proposition~\ref{prop:clone_realization_p_symbol}.
-Hence, by definition of $\phi_k$, $\Inc_k$ is a clone on the set of \Def{monochrome $k$-increasing words}, which are the $\TrivialMonoid$-pigmented words $\PWord$ such that $\PWord$ are weakly $\Leq$-increasing and for any value $i$, $\PWord$ have at most $k$ occurrences of $i^\MonoidUnit$.
+Since $\phi_k$ is a $\PSymbol$-symbol for $\Equiv_{\phi_k}$, the clone $\Inc_k$ is described by Proposition~\ref{prop:clone_realization_p_symbol}.
+Hence, by definition of $\phi_k$, $\Inc_k$ is isomorphic to a clone on the set of \Def{monochrome $k$-increasing words}, which are the $\TrivialMonoid$-pigmented words $\PWord$ such that $\PWord$ is weakly $\PLeq$-increasing and for any value $i$, $\PWord$ has at most $k$ occurrences of $i^\MonoidUnit$.
 Equivalently, the elements of $\Inc_k$ can be seen as multisets of positive integers where each element has multiplicity at most~$k$.
-For instance, in $\Inc_1$,
+For instance, in $\Inc_1$, up to isomorphism,

 and in $\Inc_2$,

 Besides, $\Inc_k$ is combinatorial and for any $n \geq 0$,